Operation Sea Lion: Luftwaffe special equipment

 Had an invasion taken place, the Bf 110 equipped Erprobungsgruppe 210 would have dropped Seilbomben just prior to the landings.
 This was a secret weapon which would have been used to blackout the electricity network in south-east England.
 The equipment for dropping the wires was fitted to the Bf 110 aeroplanes and tested.
-It involved dropping wires across high voltage wires and was probably as dangerous to the aircraft crews as to the British.
+It involved dropping extraneous wires across high voltage lines to create short-circuits and was probably as dangerous to the aircraft crews as to the British.

 Italian air force

 Upon hearing of Hitler's intentions, Italian dictator Benito Mussolini, through his Foreign Minister Count Galeazzo Ciano, quickly offered up to ten divisions and thirty squadrons of Italian aircraft for the proposed invasion.
 Hitler initially declined any such aid but eventually allowed a small contingent of Italian fighters and bombers, the Italian Air Corps (Corpo Aereo Italiano or CAI), to assist in the Luftwaffes aerial campaign over Britain in October and November 1940.